Novacation/Login-Form/README.md

 # ATTENTION!

 In the .env file, make sure you've set the DB USER and DB_PASS with the same inputs that you configured the MySQL.
-For example, if my user and password are respectively "root" and "123456", then you'll have to set DB_USER and DB_PASS as "root" and "123456".
+For example, if your user and password are respectively "root" and "123456", then you'll have to set DB_USER and DB_PASS as "root" and "123456".
 Otherwise, the database connection won't work.

 # FINALLY